kundaMwiza/fMRI-site-adaptation/README.md

 Options are available for the preprocessing pipeline, brain atlas and functional connectivity.
 Run `python fetch_data.py --help` for information about the available options.
 For tangent Pearson connectivity, see below.

 ## Classification
-The default model provided is the MIDA model with tangent Pearson functional connectivity + phenotypes trained with a ridge classifier and evaluated with 10 fold CV.
+The default model provided is the MIDA model with tangent Pearson functional connectivity + phenotypes trained with a ridge classifier and evaluated with 10 fold cross validation.
 Can be run by:
 ```
 python run_model.py
 ```